 The one credit-hour seminar Elon 101 supports the transition of first-year students as they become active participants in an academic community.
 It integrates academic advising with other academic orientation elements, such as the honor code and creating a graduation plan.
-Seven Martha and Spencer Love School of Business faculty and staff members are teaching a section of Elon 101 in fall 2019.
+Seven Martha and Spencer Love School of Business faculty and staff members taught a section of Elon 101 in fall 2019.

 Elon 101 can serve as a safe space for first-year students to unpack and make meaning of their college experiences through continuous reflection, observation and intentional planning with the goal of preparing students to become engaged learners.

 The introductory business course Gateway to Business exposes students to traditional business disciplines as well as broad societal environments in which those disciplines operate and interact.
 Students explore the meaning of “work” and its role in business, and develop the analytical skills and communication skills expected in the business environment.

 Strategic Management, one of the senior business capstone courses, takes the perspective of key decision-makers in developing a holistic, integrative approach for an organization to achieve sustainable competitive advantage.
 Through the analysis of current global trends, organizational strengths and challenges, and the competitive environment facing the organization, the course provides a framework and techniques for students to consider strategic organizational decisions.
 Equally important, the course focuses on how these decisions will be implemented throughout the functional areas (i.e., marketing, finance, supply chain, accounting, human resources, etc.) while considering the organizational and leadership implications of execution.
 The course actively engages students in a competitive business simulation requiring the application of all functional areas in the pursuit of a chosen strategy.

 We focused on real companies, addressed real problems and developed real solutions.
 We learned how to use the knowledge we gained from the successes/failures of others and the information taught in the classroom to make the best strategic decision.